Many faculty members across DU have converted traditional textbooks for their courses to zero-cost course materials. How can you do the same?

 Course Adopted Texts (CATS) Program: This program combines courses using OER and library e-books as textbooks.

-Check the Faculty E-Textbooks lists to see what the library has purchased and what the library can purchase for your course.
+Faculty E-Textbooks lists: see what the library has purchased and what the library can purchase for your course.

 Encourages faculty to explore open textbooks as an alternative to traditional textbooks.
 The reviews can help faculty decide if adopting open educational resources is right for their course and will create a champion for adoption in their department.